Alfred-South La Paloma, Texas

 Alfred-South La Paloma is a former census-designated place (CDP) in Jim Wells County, Texas, United States.
 The population was 451 at the 2000 census.
 For the 2010 census, the CDP was split into Alfred and South La Paloma.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 4.5 sqmi, of which, 4.5 sqmi of it is land and 0.22% is water.

 Demographics

+Alfred-South La Paloma first appeared as a census designated place in the 2000 U.S. census.
+It was split into the Alfred CDP and the South La Paloma CDP prior to the 2010 U.S. census.